 Our Lenten anticipation now gives way to our celebration of the resurrection of Christ, which 'is not something that we can master; it is only something we can receive'.

 Philip Endean SJ discusses the move of the celebration of the Feast of the Ascension in many countries from the Thursday forty days after Easter to the following Sunday.
 How can the concern that is felt by some Catholics about the change serve to enrich our understanding of this feast and the entire Easter season?

 What are we to make of the story of Jesus being taken up into a cloud, an episode that not only sounds like mythology but also violates our modern sense of space?

-Christ's subversion of the 'old imagination' is the source of our Easter hope, says Michael Paul Gallagher SJ.
-How does our faith resource us to imagine the narratives of our lives creatively and concretely?
+Christ's subversion of the old imagination is the source of our Easter hope, says Michael Paul Gallagher.
+How does faith resource us to imagine the narratives of our lives creatively and concretely?

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.